-Policy: CBIC has a voting Director whose sole purpose on the Board is to represent the interest of consumers in healthcare relative to the certification of professionals in infection control and epidemiology.
-This position is consistent with the description of the "consumer or public member" described in the NCCA Standards for the Accreditation of Certification Programs.
+Policy: CBIC has a voting Public Consumer Director whose sole purpose on the Board is to represent the interest of consumers in healthcare relative to the certification of professionals in infection control and epidemiology.

 - 1. Qualifications: - a.
-The Public Consumer Director is not a practicing professional in the field of infection control and epidemiology or be engaged in a related profession or relationship with a professional in infection control and epidemiology which may present a conflict of interest such as an employer of an infection control and prevention professional. - b.
-On an annual basis, must be able to complete and sign form 1, (attached as policy addendum) Public Member Declaration as required by the National Commission of Certifying Agencies (NCCA).
+The Public Consumer Director is not a practicing professional in the field of infection control and epidemiology or engaged in a related profession or relationship with a professional in infection control and epidemiology, which may present a conflict of interest, such as an employer of an infection control and prevention professional. - b.
+Must annually be able to complete and sign form 1, (attached as policy addendum) Public Member Declaration.
 This declaration is made annually at the first Board meeting of the year when the Board completes their conflict of interest declarations.
-Completed public member declarations are filed with management services. - 2.
+Completed public member declarations are filed within the CBIC staff office. - 2.
 Responsibilities: - a.
 Attends Board meetings and functions as a voting public member with full Board privileges and responsibilities. - b.
-Participates on various committees and workgroups as deemed appropriate by the Chair and/or Directors - c.
-Ensures, to the extent practicable, that the mission, goals, objectives and activities of the Board are aligned with the interests of healthcare consumers by: - i. understanding that the role of the Consumer Director requires unbiased participation and representation of the consumer at large; - ii. attaining an understanding of the fields of infection control and epidemiology sufficient to fulfill the role of Consumer Director; - iii. evaluating options and providing input relative to impact on the end consumer; - iv. comparing consumer perceptions with Board intent and informing the Board of potential misalignment. - d.
+Participates on various committees and workgroups as deemed appropriate by the Chair and/or Directors

+- c.
+Ensures, to the extent practicable, that the mission, goals, objectives and activities of the Board are aligned with the interests of healthcare consumers by: - i. understanding that the role of the Public Consumer Director requires unbiased participation and representation of the consumer at large; - ii. attaining an understanding of the fields of infection control and epidemiology sufficient to fulfill the role of Public Consumer Director; - iii. evaluating options and providing input relative to impact on the end consumer; - iv. comparing consumer perceptions with Board intent and informing the Board of potential misalignment. - d.
 Brings diverse experience and expertise to the Board, in an attempt to "add value" to Board proceedings. - e.
 Assists the Board in promoting the value of the certification process to candidates and healthcare providers as deemed appropriate by the Board.